 - Standard of Evidence – An approach that balances the need for evidence with innovation – I found this particularly helpful in thinking through the ChangeX approach to measuring impact as it’s very pragmatic and practical.

-- Power of Lean Data from the Stanford Social Innovation Review – inspiring how we think about how to close the feedback look on how people are really benefiting from the ideas on ChangeX.
+- Power of Lean Data from the Stanford Social Innovation Review – inspiring how we think about how to close the feedback loop on how people are really benefiting from the ideas on ChangeX.

 - The Lean Data Field Guide by Acumen – a practical guide to gathering data in an efficient and effective way.
 You might also want to sign up to the free online class on Lean Data.